 If you want to update your report results to pull in fresh data, navigate into the report and click Run Report again.

-In the event that you need to see historical report results from previous runs, go to Custom Reports and select View History from the right-hand, three-dot menu.
+In the event that you need to see historical report results from previous runs, go to Custom Reports and click More and then choose View History from the dropdown menu.

 This will show all historical runs for your report of interest.
 To download the historical results of your report, select Export.